ekno27/comp586_project/README.md

 ASP .net is utilized to create an MVC Application following standard MVC folder structure.

 ## Authentication/ Authorization / Single Sign On
-the Okta Identity Provided is used to authenticate users and to only allow authenticated users to use API.
+the Okta Identity Provider is used to authenticate users and to only allow authenticated users to use API.

 ## ORM
 Entity Framework is used to deal with ORM, and viewModel was created to pass data to the Angular Application from different models, found in viewModel folder and implemented in GroceryItemsController.

 ## Dependency Injections
 Dependency Injections come as a default for Angular and ASP .net, found all throughout the application

+## Deployment / Continous Deployment
+Netlify was used to host the Angular Application in netlify, which allows for continous deployment through github.
+Microsoft Azure was used to deploy the backend.

 ### How to use
 1. Sign in / Register using okta by pressing the "login with okta" button.